wbr2y/ruby_path/README.md

-# I found a good way to follow
+# Yeah, Thanks @Codecademy
--- Yeah, Thanks @Codecademy
+-- I have learned a lot and will be able to continue with a standard of professional web development.